PanK0/TalkingChalks/Evaluation/README.md

 # Evaluation
 ## TalkingChalks objectives
 * Provide customized information on the tour for every typology of user
-* Not to isolate people
 * Full immersion on the tour
-* Not too long descriptions
 * **Simplicity**: easy-to-use and ready-to-use
 * Everyone can use it, even elder people, because no smartphone and no internet connectiont are required
 * **Source reliability**: info are provided by the museum